Impact of Forecast Stability on Navigational Contrail Avoidance: Optimizer design

 ETS values for ISSR locations in HRES forecasts compared to ERA5 reanalysis are around 0.4 at short lead times and decrease with increasing lead time by about 0.1 per day (Figure \ref{fig:forecast_ets}, blue points).
 These ETS values are closer to the score for a random model (i.e., ETS = 0) than a perfect model (i.e., ETS = 1) and indicate frequent pointwise disagreement between HRES forecasts of ISSR locations and ISSR locations in reanalysis.
 At 12-24 hour lead times, ETS values for ISSRs in forecasts relative to reanalysis are similar to ETS values for ISSRs in ERA5 reanalysis relative to IAGOS measurements (Figure \ref{fig:forecast_ets}, black line).
 ETS values for high-EF regions in forecasts relative to reanalysis are only slightly higher, decreasing from around 0.45 at short lead times to around 0.25 at 48 hour lead times (Figure \ref{fig:forecast_ets}, red points).

-Proximity distributions suggest that these low ETS values are likely linked to the double-penalty problem.
-That is, they suggest that frequent pointwise errors are the result of relatively small displacement errors in positions of localized contrail-forming regions.
+Low ETS scores suggest a large number of pointwise errors between the two products.
+However, if these pointwise errors are the result of relatively small displacement errors in positions of localized contrail-forming regions, then--just as failing to predict the precise location of a thunderstorm is not necessarily a barrier to deciding to issue a county-level tornado watch--failing to predict the precise locations of contrail-forming regions may not be a barrier to identifying volumes of airspace that flights should avoid.
+Indeed, ``proximity distributions" of distances between between forecast, reanalysis, and observed contrail-forming regions (Figure \ref{fig:prox_dist_issr}-\ref{fig:prox_dist_ef}) suggest that displacement errors are usually small.
 Waypoints in ERA5 ISSRs and high-EF regions are statistically likely to be close (within 1 hour's flight time) to ISSRs and high-EF regions in HRES forecasts, and waypoints in IAGOS ISSRs are similarly likely to be close to an ERA5 ISSR (Figures \ref{fig:prox_dist_issr}-\ref{fig:prox_dist_ef}, solid lines).
 This proximity is not merely the result of most waypoints being close to contrail-forming regions: waypoints outside HRES and ERA5 contrail-forming regions are typically much farther from contrail-forming regions in ERA5 and IAGOS measurements, respectively (Figures \ref{fig:prox_dist_issr}-\ref{fig:prox_dist_ef}, dashed lines).
 The proximity between HRES and ERA5 contrail-forming regions has some dependence on lead time: the fraction of waypoints in ERA5 ISSRs that are within 1 hour's flight time of an HRES ISSR decreases from above 95\% at short lead times to slightly above 90\% at 48 hour lead times, and the equivalent statistic for high-EF regions varies from slightly above 90\% to around 85\% (Figure \ref{fig:prox_lead}).